socomsystems/documentation/admin_manual/issues/general_troubleshooting.rst

 If you have trouble installing, configuring or maintaining Nextcloud, please refer to our community support channels:

-* `The Nextcloud Forums`_
+* `The cyfrSpaces Forums`_
-   The Nextcloud forums have a `FAQ page`_ where each topic corresponds to typical mistakes or frequently occurring issues
+   The cyfrSpaces forums have a `FAQ page`_ where each topic corresponds to typical mistakes or frequently occurring issues

-*  The Nextcloud IRC chat channel ``irc://#nextcloud@freenode.net`` on freenode.net, also accessible via `webchat`_
+*  The cyfrSpaces IRC chat channel ``irc://#nextcloud@freenode.net`` on freenode.net, also accessible via `webchat`_

 Please understand that all these channels essentially consist of users like you helping each other out.
 Consider helping others out where you can, to contribute back for the help you get.
-This is the only way to keep a community like Nextcloud healthy and sustainable!
+This is the only way to keep a community like cyfrSpaces healthy and sustainable!

-If you are using Nextcloud in a business or otherwise large scale deployment, note that Nextcloud GmbH offers commercial support options.
+If you are using cyfrSpaces in a business or otherwise large scale deployment, note that cyfrSpaces GmbH offers commercial support options.

 Bugs
 ----